alexandredunant/RNC2/README.md

 ## Data

 The GIS input data required for the scripts are located in the `data` folder (not included in this repository).
 Specifically, the model requires a DEM, which can be provided as a GeoTIFF file.
-If a local DEM is not found, the `simulate_case.py` script can download one using `pygmt`.

-## Publications

-*This is a placeholder for any publications that have resulted from this work.
-You can add links to papers, conference presentations, or other relevant materials here.*

 ## Citation

-If you use this code in your research, please cite it as follows:

 ```
 N/A

-Replace `Author Name(s)` and `Year` with the appropriate information.

 ```
 ```